Define custom governance rules using Spectral

 },

 When you export your custom function, call the createRulesetFunction Spectral function and include a JSON object containing JSON Schemas and the custom function's name as arguments.
-For a complete example of using a JSON Schema with a custom function, see Checking that a value isn't in a list (JSON Schema).
+For a complete example of using a JSON Schema with a custom function, see Check that a value isn't in a list (JSON Schema).

 • ES6 format: